ucdavisdatalab/workshop_intro_to_remote_computing/chapters/02_connecting-to-a-server.md

 files between a user's local computer and a remote server.
 The first, `scp`, is non-interactive and behaves similar to the standard UNIX `cp` command, but with the added ability to access files on remote servers.
-The second command, `sftp`, creates an interactive session on the remote server, similar to `ssh`, but unlike `ssh`, it does not connect to a standard UNIX shell, but to a custom shell that supports local and remote file operations and transfers.
+The second command, `sftp`, is an interactive terminal application like `vi`, in the sense that it opens a custom "shell" in which the user can run commands that enable local and remote file operations and transfers.
 While `scp` can only transfer files between computers, `sftp` additionally supports file management operations like creating and removing directories, moving, renaming, and deleting files, etc.

 ### `scp`

-`scp` is straightforward to use.
+`scp` (as in "secure copy") is straightforward to use.
 Just like `cp`, it takes the name of a source file, and the name of a destination file or the name of a directory into which to copy the source file.
 Unlike `cp`, the source file and/or destination file or directory can exist on different computers.
-This is indicated by prefixing a regular path with the name of a server followed by a colon, as in `<server name>:<path>`, which will then refer to the path of the given name on the indicated remote computer.
-The server name can additionally be prefixed with an account name followed by an "@" sign, as in `<account name>@<server name>:<path>`.
+Remote files or directories are indicated by prefixing a regular path with the name of a server followed by a colon, as in `<server name>:<path>`, which will then refer to the path of the given name on the indicated remote computer.
+Additionally, the server name can be prefixed with an account name followed by an "@" sign, as in `<account name>@<server name>:<path>`.
 For example,

 ````
 me@mypc$ scp BlueMarble1972.jpg testuser@testserver:Images/